• Skip to main content

 Yes, if they are transporting medical-only product.

 Nevada has a seed-to-sale inventory tracking system called Metrc.
-As the name implies, the system tracks marijuana from seed through the cultivation, production, transportation, and sale.
+As the name implies, the system tracks cannabis from seed through the cultivation, production, transportation, and sale.

 How does a medical-only cultivator or product manufacturer sell its products to a dual licensed establishment?